MarcusTantakoun/l2p.github.io/docs/paper_recreations.rst

         Process looping until it abides the custom syntax validation check.

         Args:
-            - model (LLM): the large language model to be inferenced
+            - model (BaseLLM): the large language model to be inferenced
             - act_pred_prompt (str): contains information of action and format creation passed to LLM
             - action_name (str): current action to be generated
             - predicates (list[Predicate]): current list of predicates generated